FuzzingLabs/sol-azy/docs/src/reverse.md

 # Reverse Engineering

-Sol-azy provides a reverse engineering module tailored for Solana programs compiled to eBPF.
+sol-azy provides a reverse engineering module tailored for Solana programs compiled to eBPF.
 It allows you to **disassemble** `.so` binaries, **extract control flow**, and **track embedded immediate data**.

 This tooling is especially useful for: